2005 Lexus GS 300 Expert Review:New Car Test Drive

 Lexus luxury in a big sports sedan.

-With its 300-horsepower V8 engine, the GS 430 is an exciting sports sedan that gobbles real estate and clings to the road in high-speed sweepers.
+The GS 430 is an exciting sports sedan with a 300-horsepower V8 that gobbles real estate and clings to the road in high-speed sweepers.
 The GS 300, meanwhile, purrs along with one of the smoothest six-cylinder engines in the class.
 Both are big, sophisticated luxury sedans that whisk four people along in leather-and-wood-trimmed comfort.

-They offer a nice balance between smooth ride and responsive handling and are perhaps the smoothest cars in their class.
+They offer a nice balance between smooth ride and responsive handling.
 The steering is light for easy maneuverability when parking, but provides the driver with reassuring feedback on the highway.
 Fast and comfortable, these are great cars for long trips and for commuting on harsh, busy highways.

-The Lexus GS sedans have no peers for interior luxury and smooth ride.
-The interiors are wonderful, warm and pleasant in ambieance with light hues of buttery leather and rich wood.
-The controls are a study in ergonomic excellence, elegantly designed and easy to understand and operate.
-The back seats are among the most comfortable in the class.
+The Lexus GS sedans feature warm and pleasant interiors with elegantly designed controls that are easy to operate.
+The back seats are among the most comfortable in the class, adding to their practicality.

 Lexus continues to deliver some of the best quality in the industry and its GS sedans are no exception.
-The GS 300 and GS 430 were ranked first in their class, the mid-size luxury segment, in the May 2003 Initial Quality Study by J.D.
-Power and Associates.
+The GS 300 and GS 430 are perennial quality leaders in their class, according to the J.D.
+Power and Associates research firm.
+For the 10th consecutive year, Lexus was the highest-ranking brand in the firm's dependability study, which surveys owners after three years of ownership.

 GS 300 is powered by a high-output, 220-horsepower 3.0-liter inline-6.
-GS 300 comes standard with cloth upholstery and automatic climate control with filtration and deodorization.
-Leather upholstery is optional ($1,660) and comes with a memory system.
+It comes standard with cloth upholstery and automatic climate control with filtration and deodorization.
+Leather upholstery is optional ($1,660) and comes packaged with a memory system.

 GS 430 comes with a 4.3-liter double overhead-cam V8 that produces 300 horsepower.
-GS 430 also comes standard with perforated leather upholstery; memory for the driver's seat, outside mirrors and steering column; and high-intensity discharge headlights.
+It also comes standard with perforated leather upholstery; memory for the driver's seat, outside mirrors and steering column; and high-intensity discharge headlights.

 Both models are equipped with a five-speed electronically controlled automatic transmission, but the GS 300 also features E-Shift manual controls on the spokes of the steering wheel.